SEARCH_IP¶

 • A valid IP address in standard IPv4 format with leading zeros, such as 192.000.002.001 (instead of 192.0.2.1).
 The function accepts up to three digits for each part of the IP address.

-This argument must be a literal string; column names are not supported.
+This argument must be a literal string.
 Specify one pair of single quotes around the string.

 Returns¶